microsoft/react-native-windows/packages/@react-native-windows/cli/README.md

 ## `codegen-windows`

-`codegen-windows` is the CLI command provided by `@react-native-windows/cli` which is used to generate some necessary Windows-specific native code for native modules.
+The `codegen-windows` CLI command is used to generate some necessary Windows-specific native code for native modules.

 ### Usage
 Runs Windows-specific codegen for native modules.